Itinerary for a Summer Weekend in Iceland

 Látrabjarg is deservedly the most visited attraction in the Westfjords.
 However, this fact makes it more dangerous than other spots I have mentioned.
 Many visitors are not aware of the fact that there are puffin burrows beneath their feet, which make the ground very unstable close to the edges of the cliff.
 Where many people gather, they tend to mimic one another which can lead to people straying, literally, onto the dangerous ground!

 Please take care and do not approach too close to the edges.

 Látrabjarg is often referred to as the westernmost point in Europe but, in fact, it is the Azores in the mid-Atlantic Ocean which holds that particular title.
 Látrabjarg is, without doubt, the westernmost point of Iceland and totally worth visiting.

 Puffins have been hunted by man since both species have existed.
 They provided a vital source of food through the centuries for the locals in this harsh climate.
 The birds were caught for their meat and eggs, while their feathers were used in bedding.

 Iceland’s largest puffin colony in the Westman Islands was almost entirely gone around 1900, due to overharvesting.
-Thanks to some long periods of hunting bans on, the colony succeed in recovering fully.
+Thanks to some long periods of hunting bans, the colony of puffins in Vestmannaeyjar has succeeded in recovering fully.